-1.7.7.
 Student Grade Appeal

 The student appeal is a request for review of a decision made with respect to a student grade.
-IT applies to all student members enrolled at Ajman University, and provides a means to request reconsideration of the grade decision.

-Grade Complaints concerning final examination results need to be submitted within 15 days following the announcement of examination results.
+Grade Appeal concerning final examination results need to be submitted within 15 days following the announcement of examination results.
 Students may appeal a final grade after it has been posted through formal procedures.
 Students wishing to appeal a final examination grade result must adhere to the following steps: